ZmaZes/TI-Taco/README.md

 - Press mode while in a game to exit to the main menu
 - Press clear while in a game to cleae the board
 - Press mode while on the main menu to access the restore option (see above)
+- Use the arrow keys to move the cursor
+- Press enter to make a selection

 # Variables
 This program uses the variables listed below.
 Make sure not to store any important data in them before running the program.